Wat Arun: History

 The temple underwent major restorations during the reign of Chulalongkorn (Rama V, 1868–1910) and in 1980, prior to the bicentenary celebration of Bangkok's foundation.
 The most extensive restoration work on the prang was undertaken from 2013 to 2017, during which a substantial number of broken tiles were replaced and lime plaster was used to re-finish many of the surfaces (replacing the cement used during earlier restorations).
-As the work neared its end in 2017, photographs of the results drew some criticism for the temple's new appearance, which seemed white-washed compared to its previous state.
+As the work neared its end in 2017, photographs of the results drew some criticism for the temple's new appearance, which seemed whitewashed compared to its previous state.
 The Fine Arts Department defended the work, stating that it was carefully done to reflect the temple's original appearance.